Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Quality considerations significantly impact value propositions across price ranges.
 Compounded formulations often provide pharmaceutical-grade purity with third-party testing, while some budget commercial products may contain lower concentrations or inferior peptide quality.
 The concentration listed on product labels doesn't always reflect bioavailable peptide content, making direct price comparisons challenging without analytical verification.

 Proper dosing and application techniques significantly influence the clinical outcomes achieved with cosmetic peptides.
-Each compound requires specific concentration ranges, application frequencies, and delivery methods to optimize penetration and efficacy while minimizing potential adverse effects.
+Each compound requires specific concentration ranges, application frequencies, and delivery methods to improve penetration and efficacy while minimizing potential adverse effects.

 GHK-Cu Dosing Guidelines: Clinical studies demonstrate optimal results with concentrations between 0.05-0.1% applied twice daily.
 Higher concentrations up to 0.2% may be used for specific applications like wound healing or severe photoaging, but should be introduced gradually to assess tolerance.
 The peptide's small molecular weight allows for excellent penetration, making lower concentrations effective.
 Application should occur on clean skin before other skincare products, as GHK-Cu can enhance the absorption of subsequent ingredients.